 The Shiinoki at “Shiinoki”

-At the 300-year-old Shiinoki Culture Complex are two beautifully preserved shiinoki—the Japanese word for chinquapin, a kind of beech tree—from which the site takes its name.
+At the 300-year-old Shiinoki Culture Complex are two beautifully cared for shiinoki—the Japanese word for chinquapin, a kind of beech tree—from which the site takes its name.

 Ascend the Most Famous Forest in Kanazawa